Co-Chairman of the Board of Directors of Stifel Financial Corp.

 Mr. Keeley received his B.A. in business administration from Georgetown University in 1970 and his J.D. degree from Fordham University in 1975.

 Brad Raymond is the Head of Investment Banking.
 He joined Stifel in 2010 in connection with Stifel’s acquisition of Thomas Weisel Partners.
 Prior to joining Stifel, Mr. Raymond was Co-Head of Investment Banking at Thomas Weisel Partners.

 Brad has nearly 20 years of technology investment banking experience.
 He joined Thomas Weisel Partners in 2004 and was elevated to Co-Head of Investment Banking.
 Prior to that, he was Co-Head of Software Investment Banking at Morgan Stanley.
 Previously he was in the Technology M&A Group at JP Morgan and an Investment Banking Analyst at Alex.
 Brown & Sons.

-Rich Kendrick serves as the Co-Head of Capital Markets.
-In this capacity, Mr. Kendrick is responsible for the Equity, Debt, and Private Placement platforms.
-Mr. Kendrick also serves on the Board of Directors for Stifel, is a member of the Advisory Board of Pine Street Partners, L.P., is a member of the Board of Directors of The Bond Club of New York, a member of the Board of Directors of the Syndicate Association of Americas, and is a current member of the Board of SIFMA South Central District.
+Rich Kendrick serves as a Senior Managing Director, Equities.
+In this capacity, Mr. Kendrick is responsible for the Equity, Hybrid, and Private Placement platforms at Stifel.
+Mr. Kendrick also serves on the Board of Directors for Stifel, Nicolaus & Company, Incorporated, is also an employee of Keefe, Bruyette & Woods, a Stifel Company, is President and a member of the Board of Directors of The Bond Club of New York, a member of the Board of Directors of the Syndicate Association of Americas, and is a current member of the Board of Directors for the Cystic Fibrosis Foundation, Maryland Chapter.

-Prior to joining Stifel in 1999, Mr. Kendrick was the Executive Vice President and Managing Director running Capital Markets at EVEREN Securities, Inc. Mr. Kendrick's experience includes eight years as a Managing Director of syndication and origination at Donaldson, Lufkin & Jenrette, as well as six years at L.F.
+Prior to joining Stifel in 1999, Mr. Kendrick was the Executive Vice President and Managing Director running Capital Markets at EVEREN Securities, Inc. Mr. Kendrick’s experience includes five years as a Managing Director of syndication and origination at Donaldson, Lufkin & Jenrette, as well as five years at L.F.
 Rothschild, Unterberg, Tobin Inc. in the same position.
 Previously, Mr. Kendrick was the Executive Vice President and Managing Director of the high-grade Capital Markets and Mortgage Finance departments at First Union Capital Markets Corp., which later became part of Wells Fargo.